AaronCRobinson/MapRenderer/README.md

 The button to use this feature is right under `save game`.
 Settings are also available that allow customization.

+## Translations

+Thanks to all who helped with translations.

+German - Erdelf

 ## Acknowledgements

 Thanks to Brrainz, Erdelf, Spdskatr, Mehni, Xen, and many others for comments and suggestions.